AelinXYZ/AELIPs/content/aelips/aelip-7.md

 For the pool tokens there were two potential options.
 First, we could block transfers, second, we could enable transfers after the redemption period starts and anyone purchasing or receiving these tokens will need to be aware that they are only going to be able to receive the underlying purchase currency at this point in time.
 It is deemed an acceptable tradeoff that anyone receiving their pool tokens after the redemption window can only use them to withdraw the underlying purchase currency.
 This allows for speculation around pool tokens.

-On the deal token side due to the complexity around vesting schedules and claiming a new system will be devised that will allow for the safe handling of transfers and the ability for holders to obtain early liquidity.
-However, this is a complex issue and we need to block transfers since there is an issue with using AMMs with the current system.
-There is simply not enough time to implement a more effective system at this point in time, but new factories will be deployed with an update on this in the future after the topic is researched more extensively and another AELIP is proposed.
+On the deal token side due to the complexity around vesting schedules and claiming transfers will be blocked.

 ### Technical Specification